bwgjoseph/spring-boot-consumer-driven-contract-demo/README.md

 #### Provider

 - For `Provider` with `Spring`, we just need to provide some configuration and it will be able to read the `contracts` from the `Broker`
+- It is not necessary to bring in `au.com.dius.pact` gradle plugin as we can rely on `JUnit Test` to [publish the result](https://github.com/pact-foundation/pact-jvm/issues/1567#issuecomment-1157275733) via `property`
+  - `gradle plugin` in necessary if you wish to use `pactVerify` gradle command
 - Navigate to `application.properties` and add
 ```
 pactbroker.host: localhost